Live Chat Now

 • If you are not a U.S. citizen, documentation of your eligible noncitizen status

-The FAFSA® becomes available every October 1st.
-Students are encouraged to apply for financial aid every year by the priority deadline of March 1st.
+The FAFSA® becomes available every October 1.
+For the 2024—2025 award year, the FAFSA® opened on December 31, 2023, and is now available for you to complete.
+Students are encouraged to apply for financial aid every year by the priority deadline of March 1.
 If the priority deadline is not met, students may still apply until June 30 of that academic year.
-Funding may be exhausted for certain aid programs as it is awarded on a first come, first served bases.
-For 2021-2022 Federal and State Aid specific deadlines visit studentaid.ed.gov.
+Funding may be exhausted for certain aid programs as it is awarded on a first come, first served basis.
+For specific deadlines for Federal and State Aid visit studentaid.gov.

 For 2023-2024: